MissAllSunday/zim/README.md

 ## Zim

-Blog platform for my website, not really a full blogging platform.
+Code for my personal website, not really a full blogging platform.